datacite/tasks/product_specifications/B4tchG56_5/readme.md

             Then a background job should be trigger to modify all the DOIs of the client whose URLs match with the URL the user wanted to migrate from

+Feature: Notification

+        Scenario: after a bulk update notification
+            Given that
+            When a bulk update has been triggered by either URL migration or Match or replace Then an email notification should be sent to the repository contact And an email notification should be sent to the related provider service contact And the email notification should follow the bulk update notification template

 ```